 Sheriff's Deputy Sues Her County To Get Health Coverage For Transgender-Related Care

-A sheriff's deputy in Perry, Ga., filed a lawsuit in federal court Wednesday against the county where she works, because of its refusal to allow her health insurance plan to cover her gender-affirmation surgery.
+A sheriff's deputy in Perry, Ga., filed a lawsuit in federal court Wednesday against the county where she works for refusing to allow her health insurance plan to cover her gender-affirmation surgery.

 Sgt.
 Anna Lange came out as transgender in 2017, after working in the Houston County Sheriff's Office since 2006.
 She has taken hormone therapy and outwardly changed her appearance over the past three years to treat gender dysphoria, the distress resulting from the mismatch between her sex assigned at birth and her gender identity.